Why You Must Ski Out West This Year

 Epic Pass Benefits:

-- Discounted lodging – 20% off the best available rate where available at all of the Vail Resorts locations.
+- Discounted lodging – 20% off the best available rate when available at all of the Vail Resorts locations.

 - Ski-with-a-friend and Buddy Tickets – discounted lift tickets for family and friends.